-Article 6A Caseload for Teachers of Students Receiving Special Services
+ARTICLE 6A Caseload for Teachers of Students Receiving Special Services

-(a) The caseloads of teachers with students receiving specialized instruction and/or related services will be evaluated individually and distributed as equitably as practicable among the appropriate staff.
-Assignment of individual cases will be based on the level of services the student receives, the time needed for case management, and any additional demands (for example, alternative assessments, family communication, or outside consultation) on the time of the specialists (i.e., special education teachers, speech and language pathologists, occupational therapists, physical therapists, school psychologists and English Language Learner (ELL) teachers).

-(b) Twice per year, in approximately November and March, the Administration shall review the caseload of all special services personnel.
+- (a) The caseloads of teachers with students receiving specialized instruction and/or related services will be evaluated individually and distributed as equitably as practicable among the appropriate staff.
+Assignment of individual cases will be based on the level of services the student receives, the time needed for case management, and any additional demands (for example, alternative assessments, family communication, or outside consultation) on the time of the educator. - (b) Twice per year, in approximately November and March, the Administration shall review the caseload of all special services personnel.
 No later than October 31 and February 28, each special education and ELL staff member shall provide written input to his or her supervisor regarding the status of his or her caseload, including increases or decreases in student service or intervention requirements.
-In addition, the staff member may request to meet with his or her supervisor to discuss current caseload.
-The Administration will then determine how it can best reallocate resources, if appropriate, including but not limited to realigning caseloads, reassigning staff, or effecting other measures to comply with CMR 28.06, MGL Chapter 71A and Title VI of the Civil Rights Act of 1964 for ELL students, and section (a) of this Article.
+The Administration will then determine how it can best reallocate resources, if appropriate, including but not limited to realigning caseloads, reassigning staff, or affecting other measures to comply with CMR 28.06, MGL Chapter 71A and Title VI of the Civil Rights Act of 1964 for ELL students, and section (a) of this Article.